Llajua

 Llajua or llajwa ([ˈʎaxwa]) is a Bolivian chili sauce prepared from locotos (Capsicum pubescens) hot chili peppers, and tomatoes; sometimes onions are added to the mix.
 One or two seasoning herbs could be added, depending on the region and taste: quillquiña (Bolivian coriander) in Cochabamba and wakataya in the Altiplano and other valleys of Bolivia.
+Llajua is also made and consumed in Northwest Argentina due to its close proximity to Bolivia.
 It is preferably prepared on a grinding stone called a batán, which can be found in most Bolivian households of Cochabamba and Altiplano.
 In the absence of a batan, it can be prepared in a blender.

 It is consumed all over Bolivia.

 Llajua is used to season a wide variety of dishes.
 A traditional use is as a dip for plain cooked potatoes or bread, or an addition to soup prior to the main course.
 Food carts usually have it available for customers and for take-away food it is dispensed in small hand-tied clear plastic bags.

 The name "Llajua", despite being the traditional name for this recipe, was accorded trademark protection in 2008 by the Bolivian government.